isomerpages/mlaw-corp/_covid19/18-faqs-on-rental-waiver-framework-2021.md

 “Singapore group of entities” refers to a group of entities that are incorporated or established in Singapore and related to each other through ownership or control in such a way that the group is either required to prepare consolidated financial statements for financial reporting purposes (i) under FRS 110 or an equivalent accounting standard or (ii) due to equity interests in any of the entities were traded on any stock exchange in Singapore.

-If the business is a member of a Singapore group of entities in the period 16 May 2021 to 18 August 2021, the group’s annual revenue must be not more than $100 million for the business to qualify for the rental waiver .
+If the business is a member of a Singapore group of entities in the period 5 to 18 August 2021, the group’s annual revenue must be not more than $100 million for the business to qualify for the rental waiver .

 <a name="q17">**Q17.
 For the purposes of qualifying for the Rental Waiver Framework, why has the criteria for SMEs at group level (i.e. aggregate group annual revenue not more than $100m) been limited to related entities or parent companies incorporated or established in Singapore?**</a>